Greater New Orleans Startup Report

-The GNO Startup Report is a community first initiative, led by the Albert Lepage Center for Entrepreneurship and Innovation at Tulane University to support the Greater New Orleans region in its planning efforts.
+The GNO Startup Report is a community initiative, led by the Albert Lepage Center for Entrepreneurship and Innovation at Tulane University to support the Greater New Orleans region in its planning efforts.

 This project is modeled on a similar initiative in Washington, D.C., during which D.C.-area firm Fosterly analyzed more than 32,000 data points to produce a summary report, which it provided free to the community.
-In addition to consulting with Fosterly, the Lepage Center worked with six Tulane faculty and the Tulane Institutional Review Board to develop our survey.
+In addition to consulting with Fosterly, the Lepage Center worked with Tulane faculty and the Tulane Institutional Review Board to develop our survey.

 Q: Why should a startup or entrepreneur complete a response?